brianarn/t2-rgb-led-rainbow/README.md

 ## Dependencies

-- [t2-cli](https://github.com/tessel/t2-cli): Probably not necessary, as you may already have it installed globally, but it felt like a reasonable thing to have on hand.
 - [Johnny-Five](http://johnny-five.io/): Could I have done this without J5?
   Probably.
 Still makes life easier, makes the code more readable, and it's fun.
 - [tessel-io](https://github.com/rwaldron/tessel-io): The IO board driver so